bloobsky/complain-it/README.md

 Complain It is a fully functional web apllication that allows user to add information about recent job done by a trademan in order to approve or complain it so other user can take advantage of their experience and may decide whetever to do with their house project.

+Complain a local tradesman if the job he/she did is not good enough, so other people can rely on your experience and they can avoid unnecessary hustle.

+We are a non-profit organisation that helps people with selecting proper tradesman for a certain job.
+It allows user to see other job whenever they are good or bad.
+Our application will always be for FREE.

 UX

+Page is divided into 6 anchor points that are available from navigation menu located at the top of the page.
+Also there is 3 anchor point that are located in the footer sections
+TOP:

+Home -- Homepage it show the general information about project

+How it works -- Show how the proposed project works

+Search for complained job -- Ability to check the database for posts that were uploaded to the website.

+Complain a job -- Ability to publish some information about job.

+Categories -- fully functional menu that allows to add/modify or delete existing categories.

+FAQ - Frequently Asked Questions

+FOOTER:

+Privacy Policy -- Information how your data is used by our company

+Contact Us -- Ability to send an email to our office using emailJS component

+Directions -- How to approach our office using Google Maps API

 As a homeowner, I want to look for a jobs done by tradesman in order to proceed with mine.

+As a contractor, I want to search for bad jobs in order to look for a good tradesman.

+As a DIY guy, I want to look for inspirations using the application provided.

+As a housewife, I often looking for refurbishments and the application can show me which tradesman NOT to hire.

+As a man, I often would like to see other handyman job, especially if they were executed badly.

+As a enterpreneur I would like my handymans deliver good job, so their job would not be presented on that website.

 Testing